zhanziyang/postcss-computed/README.md

-# postcss-func
+# postcss-computed
-A postcss plugin helps to write and call JavaScript functions in css.
+A postcss plugin helps to write and call JavaScript functions in css for computed values.